 You've heard that incorporating a second monitor into your workspace can totally transform how you work.
 You know it'll save you time and money in the long run, but the question is where do you start?
-How should you go about incorporating a second monitor into your space and how can you use it to its full potential?
+What type of monitor should you use based on your setup and how can you use it to its full potential?

-If you use a stationary computer, your second monitor options are almost endless.
-Because a second monitor doesn't have any computing power (meaning it cannot run unless connected to your main screen), you can pick pretty much any size or model you want.
+If you use a stationary computer, your second screen options are almost endless.
+Because a second screen doesn't have any computing power (meaning it cannot run unless connected to your main screen), you can pick pretty much any size or model you want.
 You just need to keep in mind how much space you have for your second screen and its intended use.

 Once you've selected your second screen, all you have to do is hook it up to start living the easier, more productive second screen life.
 Using the cord that came with your new screen, attach one end to your existing desktop and the other to the second screen.
 Ports are usually in the back.
 If the cord that came with your second screen won't work with your existing monitor, you may need to purchase an adaptor.
 For example, most second screens use a DVI connection cable, which doesn't work with iMacs.
 Make sure you know what kind of connection you'll need in anticipation of your second screen so you don't have to waste time finding the right adaptor.